space-group-research/mpmc/docssrc/commands.rst

     :header: "Command","Description"
     :widths: 20,40

     "ensemble [ENSEMBLE]", "Chooses the ensemble to simulate in.
-ENSEMBLE may be one of 'npt', 'nve', 'nvt', 'uvt', 'surf', 'surf_fit', 'total_energy' or 'replay'."
+ENSEMBLE may be one of 'npt', 'nve', 'nvt', 'uvt', 'surf', 'surf_fit', 'total_energy' or 'replay'. **(required)**"

 \